jgoalby/jgoalby.github.io/_articles/logseq.md

 - Open LogSeq and type something
 - Close LogSeq
 - See if your changes have been commited to GitHub
+- You need to make sure you lose focus on LogSeq after edits for shortcuts to run

 # Useful plugins
 - copycode